Jake Hughes: Formula Renault

 Hughes returned in the Formula Renault machinery with Formula Renault 2.0 Northern European Cup switch in 2014.
 He had only one podium, finishing third at Silverstone on his route to the eighth in the series standings.
-Also in 2014 he had part-time campaigns in Eurocup Formula Renault 2.0 and Formula Renault 2.0 Alps.
+Also in 2014, he had part-time campaigns in Eurocup Formula Renault 2.0 and Formula Renault 2.0 Alps.

-For 2015 he signed with Koiranen GP to contest full-time both in the Eurocup Formula Renault 2.0 and Formula Renault 2.0 Alps.
+For 2015, Hughes signed with Koiranen GP to contest full-time both in the Eurocup Formula Renault 2.0 and Formula Renault 2.0 Alps.
 He was victorious only in the second race at Spa and had another four podiums, finishing sixth in the championship.
 Though in the Alps championship he was more successful, winning races at Spa, Monza and Misano and taking the lead of the championship before the final round.
 However, due to two finishes outside of the podium places in that final event Hughes lost out on the title to Jack Aitken by just five points.
 In a podcast with Dan Ticktum six years later, Hughes revealed that he had competed in the final round with a cracked chassis, which had cost him performance throughout the weekend.